RobbieStrauch/New-Dawn-Aether-Hearts/README.md

 # New-Dawn-Aether-Hearts

-Group Assignment 2
+Group Assignment 2 - Temporary Studio

-INFR - 3110U

-Game Engine Design and Implementation
+INFR - 3110U - Game Engine Design and Implementation

 In this assignment, we were tasked to implement